thrackle-io/rules-engine/docs/src/src/protocol/economic/ruleProcessor/ERC721TaggedRuleProcessorFacet.sol/contract.ERC721TaggedRuleProcessorFacet.md

 ### getTokenMaxDailyTrades

-*Function get the NFT Transfer Counter rule in the rule set that belongs to an NFT type*
+*Function get the Token Max Daily Trades rule in the rule set that belongs to an NFT type*

 ```solidity